hidem1129-oss/Modular-Factory-System/Firmware/README.md

 Each firmware is built by combining:

-- Shared components from `common/`
+- shared components from `common/`
-- Node-specific implementation from each node directory
+- node-specific implementation from each node directory

 In other words:

-> Node directories are not standalone firmware,
+> Node directories are not standalone systems.
-> but extensions of the shared firmware core.
+> They extend the shared firmware core with device-specific behavior.

 This structure enables: